You are here

 More than two-thirds of the land within the United States is owned and managed by private landowners.
 Managing private lands is essential for sustaining and enhancing the natural resource base and for meeting the public’s increasing outdoor recreational demands.

 Farms, ranches, and private forest lands are economic entities and, for most owners, must be managed as a business to become profitable.
 Altering food and fiber production, or otherwise changing land use, to sustain and enhance the natural resources on private lands can be challenging.
 A natural resource base must be available that provides sufficient quality and quantity to develop, manage, and enhance.
 With a sufficient natural resource base to build upon, alternative natural resource enterprises can provide another source of dependable annual income.
-Using the right management techniques, stewardship skills, and comprehensive business plan are all necessary parts of success.
+Using the right management techniques, stewardship skills, and a comprehensive business plan are all necessary parts of success.

-There are a variety of types of natural resource-based enterprises that may let you, as a private landowner, diversify your operation.
-These include such products as pine straw collection for mulch; wild fruits; mushrooms; services for tours; guides for hunting, fishing, or wildlife watching, hiking, and riding; trails, recreational access for hunting, fishing, horseback riding, and other similar activities.
-Obviously the kind of enterprise to be developed depends on the resources available, client demand, the landowner’s interest and objectives, and clients’ willingness to pay.
-This publication will help you identify key business considerations to diversify your existing land management operation by incorporating a sustainable natural resource-based enterprise.
+Obviously, the kind of enterprise to develop depends on the resources available, client demand, the landowner’s interest and objectives, and the clients’ willingness to pay.
+This publication will help you to diversify your existing land management operation by identifying key business considerations such as incorporating a sustainable natural resource-based enterprise.

 Develop a Business Plan